-The Gurdwara is a meditative environment where you can bow your head and sit in the peace and ecstasy of the Guru’s vibration.
-We strive to make this an inspiring experience for children, and encourage them to participate in the kirtan and some of the seva.
+The Gurdwara is a meditative environment where you can bow your head and sit in the peace of the Guru’s vibration.
+We strive to make this an inspiring experience for children and encourage them to participate in the kirtan and some of the Seva.

 We are blessed to have many inspiring and devoted ragis play Gurbani kirtan each week, and you will hear both the more traditional kirtan instruments, such as the harmonium and tabla, as well as Western instruments, like the guitar and violin.
 To encourage participation and deepen attendees’ experience of the Shabad Guru, we project our Shabads in Gurmukhi and English, as well as offer the English translation following the Gurmukhi reading of the Hukam.

-Please join us for the love, grace and nobility that is Guru Ram Das Gurdwara.
+Please join us in the Gurdwara.
 All are welcome; no prior experience in Gurdwara is necessary.
 In the Gurdwara everyone takes off their shoes and covers their head.
-We have head scarves available.
+We have headscarves available.